 Our research is embedded in our learning and vice versa.
 The teaching team have a research profile and move between teaching, clinical practice, and research in the Centre for Midwifery, Child and Family Health.
 All our midwifery academics are active members of the Australian College of Midwives.
 We are clinically connected and policy engaged.

 Midwifery is a woman-centred discipline.
-We are focused on providing optimal care for women through pregnancy, childbirth and the postnatal period, to ensure that they and their family starts parenting in the best possible shape.
+We focus on providing optimal care for women throughout pregnancy, childbirth and the postnatal period, to ensure that they (and their family) start parenting in the best possible way.

 The midwife in Australia plays an important role in health education and information sharing, not only for women, but also within the family and the community.
 This work involves continuity of care, antenatal education and preparation for parenthood, and support in the postpartum period.